Start Dropshipping with $100: A Real Budget Breakdown

 .avif)

-Yes, you can start dropshipping with $100, but it is important to be realistic.
-A $100 budget is enough to test a product, build a basic store, and start marketing with organic content.
-It is not enough for heavy paid ads, premium themes, expensive apps, or large-scale testing.
+Yes, you can start dropshipping with $100, but only if you treat it as a testing budget, not a launch budget.
+A hundred dollars is enough to register a domain, spin up a basic store, order one product sample, and run your first round of organic content.
+It is not enough for paid ad testing at scale, premium themes, or trying five products at once.

-- Pick one niche and one main product
+- You pick one niche and one product, not five

-- Create organic TikTok, Instagram Reels, and Shorts content
+- Your marketing plan leans on organic TikTok, Reels, and Shorts content, not ad spend

-- Avoid paid courses, premium themes, and unnecessary apps
+- You skip paid courses, premium themes, and non-essential apps entirely

 The $100 Dropshipping Budget Breakdown

-Here is a realistic way to divide your first $100 when starting a low-budget dropshipping business.
+Here's a realistic way to split your first $100 when you're starting a low-budget dropshipping business.

-You do not need paid product research tools in the beginning.
-Free research is enough if you know where to look.
+You do not need paid product research tools when you're starting out.
+Free research is enough if you know where to look:

 - TikTok Creative Center for trending ads, hashtags, and product ideas